 What are your prices?

 Our prices can be found on the services page.
 Our mission is to keep prices as low as possible so YOU don’t have as much financial pressure if you require multiple sessions.
 The honest truth is if we could do what we do for FREE we would!
 We also offer ‘maintenance packages’ for those who know they require multiple sessions- for example in the leadup to a big event.

 Can you help me with this issue?

 Well it depends!
-I will have a decent crack at helping you with your issue, but there are some things I can’t help with.
-For example, I can’t help your singing voice, but if you have a sore Achilles tendon I’d back myself in.
-I have a principle where if you see me for something specific and I can’t help you create a positive change within 2-3 sessions, I will refer you on.
+We will have a decent crack at helping you with your issue, but there are some things we can’t help with.
+For example, we can’t help your singing voice, but if you have a sore Achilles tendon we would back our approach in.
+One of our principles is that if you book in with AIM for something specific and we can’t help you create a positive change within 2-3 sessions, we refer you on.
 This is to simply save you time and money.
 In those 2-3 sessions you can guarantee if we find something doesn’t work or help, we won’t be doing that again.
-Doing the same thing over and over expecting a different result…I see too many people who have been to x practitioner getting the same heat-pack or ultrasound or gentle 5 minute massage on the same issue for weeks and weeks.
-That really annoys me, because it has happened to me too!!
+Doing the same thing over and over expecting a different result is crazy…we see too many people who have been to x practitioner getting the same heat-pack or ultrasound or gentle 5 minute massage on the same issue for weeks and weeks.
+That really annoys us in particular because it has happened to us many times!!

 Do I have to come back weekly?

 Hopefully not, but it also depends on you and your goals!
 If you are an Olympic level athlete or have a national comp coming up in 3 months you may want to book in for weekly treatments which is probably smart.
 However, if you have an issue we will discuss the prognosis of how much we need to see each other.
 This might be as simple as a one off session to educate you on what specific exercises you can do to fix your issue completely.
-But I RARELY say come back next week.
-I genuinely want to help you to not have to see me or any other practitioner and take control of everything yourself!
+But we RARELY say come back within the same week or next week unless we believe it would be best for you.
+We genuinely want to help you to not have to rely on treatment and to take control of everything yourself!